openmc-dev/openmc/docs/source/methods/physics.rst

 ACE Law 1 - Tabular Equiprobable Energy Bins
 ++++++++++++++++++++++++++++++++++++++++++++

-In the tabular equiprobable bin representation, an array of equiprobably outgoing energy bins is given for a number of incident energies.
+In the tabular equiprobable bin representation, an array of equiprobable outgoing energy bins is given for a number of incident energies.
 While the representation itself is simple, the complexity lies in how one interpolates between incident as well as outgoing energies on such a table.
 If one does